partitio/grpc-gateway/docs/_docs/grpcapiconfiguration.md

 Google Cloud Platform offers a way to do this for services hosted with them called ["gRPC API Configuration"](https://cloud.google.com/endpoints/docs/grpc/grpc-service-config).
 It can be used to define the behavior of a gRPC API service without modifications to the service itself in the form of [YAML](https://en.wikipedia.org/wiki/YAML) configuration files.

-grpc-gateway generators implement the [HTTP rules part](https://cloud.google.com/endpoints/docs/grpc-service-config/reference/rpc/google.api#httprule) of this specification.
-This allows you to take a completely unannotated service proto file, add a YAML file describing its HTTP endpoints and use them together like a annotated proto file with the grpc-gateway generators.
+micro-gateway generators implement the [HTTP rules part](https://cloud.google.com/endpoints/docs/grpc-service-config/reference/rpc/google.api#httprule) of this specification.
+This allows you to take a completely unannotated service proto file, add a YAML file describing its HTTP endpoints and use them together like a annotated proto file with the micro-gateway generators.

 ## Usage of gRPC API Configuration YAML files
-The following is equivalent to the basic [usage example](usage.html) but without direct annotation for grpc-gateway in the .proto file.
+The following is equivalent to the basic [usage example](usage.html) but without direct annotation for micro-gateway in the .proto file.
 Only some steps require minor changes to use a gRPC API Configuration YAML file instead:

 1. Define your service in gRPC as usual